Goldslate/ETH_AVAX_int_module_4/README.md

 # DEGEN TOKEN

 This Solidity program encapsulates the code for an ERC20 token named "DEGEN" with the symbol "DGN."
-The token is specifically crafted for facilitating the redemption of in-game purchases.
+The token is specifically crafted to facilitate the redemption of in-game purchases.

 ## Description